New app to fix a broken workflow for 600+ truck drivers

 Future phases

-Cargo Mobile sits between trip planning and downstream teams.
+Cargo Mobile sits between the Transportation Management System (TMS) and downstream teams.

 I worked closely with product and engineering to map these inputs and outputs.
 This ensured drivers had the information they needed to complete trips, while downstream teams received reliable data to do their jobs.